START TYPING AND PRESS ENTER TO SEARCH

 What Is RF Interference?

 RF interference occurs when RF radiation disrupts the normal functions of an electronic device or network.
 It can also be caused by conduction through a power cord.
-Cables can be both sources and receivers of RF interference, conducting or radiating RF signals or picking up RF signals from other sources.
+Cables can be both a source and receiver of RF interference, conducting or radiating RF signals or picking up RF signals from other sources.

 What Are the Causes and Problems of RF Interference?